Evan-Coleman/Navius/workspace_migration/roadmap/40-workspace-migration.md

 ## Next Steps

-1. Update existing tests to use the new Cross-Crate Testing Infrastructure
+1. Complete updating existing tests to use the new Cross-Crate Testing Infrastructure (30% → 100%)
 2. Create documentation and examples for the testing infrastructure
 3. Begin planning for the Template Engine crate implementation
 4. Start design for the CLI interface